sdss/mangadap/docs/gettingstarted.rst

                                                           else 'is not'))

-There are also a predefined set of derived :class:`mangadap.util.bitmask.BitMask BitMask` classes that will use the ``$MANGADAP_DIR`` environmental variable to instantiate the bitmask object (that environmental variable should be automatically defined anytime `mangadap` is imported.
+There are also a predefined set of derived :class:`mangadap.util.bitmask.BitMask` classes that the DAP provides.
 For example:

 .. code-block:: python

     #Imports
     import numpy
     from astropy.io import fits
-    from mangadap.drpfits import DRPFitsBitMask
+    from mangadap.util.drpfits import DRPFitsBitMask

     # Instantiate the BitMask object
     bm = DRPFitsBitMask()